seanmooretechwriter/dsa/README.md

 - Trees (trie.js)
 - Binary Search (search-insert-position.js)

+Blind 75 is a curated list of 75 frequently asked LeetCode interview questions, designed to help software engineers prepare for technical interviews.
+The questions on the Blind 75 list are categorized into different high-level topics, which include:

+- Arrays
+- Strings
+- Linked Lists
+- Binary Trees
+- Binary Search Trees
+- N-ary Trees
+- Graphs
+- Backtracking
+- Dynamic Programming
+- Two Pointers
+- Breadth-First Search (BFS)
+- Depth-First Search (DFS)
+- Greedy Algorithms
+- Divide and Conquer
+- Bit Manipulation
+- Math and Stats
+- Hash Tables
+- Stacks and Queues
+- Heaps and Priority Queues
+- Tries
+- Union Find

+These topics cover a wide range of Data Structures and Algorithms (DSA) concepts that are frequently asked in coding interviews.
+By mastering the Blind 75 list, one can develop a strong foundation in DSA, and increase their chances of success in technical interviews.

 Data structures and algorithms are fundamental topics in computer science that rely heavily on mathematical concepts.
 Some of the most important math concepts to learn for data structures and algorithms are:

 Discrete Mathematics: Discrete mathematics is the study of mathematical structures that are discrete and countable, such as graphs, sets, and logic.
 Many concepts in data structures and algorithms, such as graph theory, combinatorics, and Boolean algebra, are based on discrete mathematics.